junxit/us-congress-bills-111/metadata.md

 - 2010-09-23 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 543). (text: CR 9/22/2010 H6848-6849)
 - 2010-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 543).(text: CR 9/22/2010 H6848-6849)
+- 2010-09-24 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.